 If you cannot make it to the open house then please contact our Admissions Office to make an appointment today.
-We are actively still taking applications and processing enrollment at this time.
+We are actively taking applications and processing enrollment at this time.

 Distance Should Not Keep You From a CHP Education.
 Cedar Hill Prep School offers different transportation options, in order to make the area’s best education more easily accessible.
-RIDEALONG, CHP Transportation, and Nonpublic School Transportation are all available choices for families to explore.
+CHP Transportation and Nonpublic School Transportation are the current available choices for families to explore.
 Without the concern of getting here, students can focus on all the ways they can excel once they have arrived.

 Click Here to Learn More About Our Transportation